Windows and the GDPR: Information for IT Administrators and Decision Makers

 As a result, in terms of the GDPR, the organization that has subscribed to Windows Analytics is acting as the controller, while Microsoft is the processor for Windows Analytics.

 The IT organization must explicitly enable Windows Analytics for a device after the organization subscribes.

 Windows Analytics does not collect Windows Diagnostic data by itself.
-Instead, Windows Analytics only uses a subset of Windows Diagnostic data that is collected by Windows for a particular device.
+Instead, Windows Analytics only uses a subset of Windows Diagnostic data that is collected by Windows for an enrolled device.
 The Windows Diagnostic data collection is controlled by the IT department of an organization or the user of a device.

 Windows Defender ATP